GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/automated-content-translation-and-sync-for-wordpress-multisite/docs/modules/automated-content-translation-and-sync-for-wordpress-multisite/en.md

 This bundle automates the process of translating all content from a master site, into a WordPress multisite where each language corresponds to a language.

-Whenever a new post is published on the master site, it is automatically translated (into any of 130 languages using the <a href="https://cloud.google.com/translate/" target="_blank">Google Translate API</a>) directly within the corresponding language site in the WordPress multisite.
+Whenever a new post is published on the master site, it is automatically translated using the <a href="https://cloud.google.com/translate/" target="_blank">Google Translate API</a> (into over 130 languages), directly within the corresponding language site in the WordPress multisite.

+Both the Classic Editor and Gutenberg are supported: You can translate the whole HTML content in the post, and also translate each one of the attributes in all blocks in the post, even deep within each block's structure.

+The translation workflow is executed like this:

+- Set-up the automation process, to be triggered when a new post is published
+- The triggered query will call the Google Translate API to translate the content
+- A new post on the corresponding language site will be created, containing the translation

-The translation is then edited within the language site, directly within the WordPress editor.
-Both the Classic Editor and Gutenberg are supported.
+After this, the translation can be fixed directly within the corresponding language site, in the WordPress editor.

+Notice that you don't need to copy/paste strings, saving you plenty of time!

+A single call to the Google Translate API can already send all the content to translate.
+As a consequence, the context provided to Google Translate will be large, producing a higher quality translation.

+There are no extra tables added to the DB, and no extra language columns or meta fields that would require inner joins.
+As such, the speed to query the database will not be affected.

 ## List of bundled extensions